Airbag Safety Defect Attorneys

-Airbags provide significant additional protection to drivers and passengers of vehicles involved in collisions by helping to limit crash forces and protecting occupants from contact with the hard surfaces of the vehicle.
+Airbags provide significant additional protection to drivers and passengers by limiting crash forces and protecting occupants from contact with the hard surfaces of the vehicle.

-While airbag technologies have saved thousands of lives, they present risk of death or injury to vehicle drivers and passengers when an airbag defect is present.
+While airbag technologies have saved thousands of lives, they present a risk of death or injury to vehicle drivers and passengers when defective.

 The most common types of airbags today are frontal and side airbags:

 - Frontal: Frontal airbags are installed inside the steering wheel on the driver’s side and in the instrument console on the passenger side.
 This was the first type of airbag technology and began appearing in vehicles in the early-to-mid 1990s.

 - Side: Different manufacturers place side airbags in different locations.
 Most side airbags and side-curtain airbags are positioned to protect the occupant’s head and upper body.
 Side airbags are commonly mounted in the seat, support column, or door frame.
 It is important to verify that your vehicle has head and torso side airbags and that the vehicle is equipped with rollover pre-tensioners that trigger side airbags to deploy in a rollover accident.